manasikattel/chest_ct_registration/README.md

 ### 1. Registration of the images (fixed image: inhale, moving image: exhale) using elastix.
 By running the function call "elastix_batch_file" located in `utils/batchfilecreator.py`, a system file is created (.bat or .sh depending on the OS).
-This elastix file is ready to perform the registration in the desired dataset folder.
+This elastix file is ready to perform the registration in the desired dataset folder using the parameter files in elastix/parameters/PARAMETER_FOLDER  and if --mask TRUE using also the provided segmentation in --mask_name either lung_unet, lung_ours or body.
+An example of PARAMETER_FOLDER can be found in elastix/parameters/ParOurs.
+This folder contains two parameters files that elastix uses to perform the registration of the moving exhale image of the lungs into the fixed inhale image.
+Using to different transformations Affine and Bspline.

 ```
 python utils/batchfile_creator.py --batch_type elastix --name_experiment NAME_EXPERIMENT
  --parameter PARAMETER_FOLDER --dataset_option -DATASET --mask BOOLEAN --mask_name -MASK_NAME

 ```
+This system file (elastix*.bat or elastix*.sh) is saved in the folder `elastix/bat_files`.

 ### 2. Registration of the landmarks (fixed landmarks: inhale) using transformix
-By running the function call "transformix_batch_file" located in `utils/batchfilecreator.py`, a system file is created (.bat or .sh depending on the OS).
-This elastix file is ready to perform the transformation of the inhale landmarks aaplying the TransformationParameters that outputs the registration of the images performed by elastix.
+By running the function call "transformix_batch_file" located in `utils/batchfilecreator.py`, a system file is created (.bat or .sh).
+This elastix file is ready to perform the transformation of the inhale landmarks applying the last TransformParameters.X.txt that outputs the registration of the images performed by elastix located in elastix/Outputs_experiments_elastix/NAME_EXPERIMENT.
 ```
 python utils/batchfile_creator.py --batch_type transformix --name_experiment NAME_EXPERIMENT
 --parameter PARAMETER_FOLDER --dataset_option -DATASET
 ```
+This system file (transformix*.bat or transformix*.sh) is saved in the folder `elastix/bat_files`.
+This file outputs in the folder elastix/Outputs_experiments_transformix/NAME_EXPERIMENT different folders containing the transformed inhale landmarks to be located correctly in the exhale image used in the previous registration with the inhale image.

 ## Compute the metrics
-If the exhale landmarks .txt file is provided to check the result coming from the transformation of the inhale landmarks.
-Running the following line of code will create a .csv file in `cwd()/metrics` computing the mean TRE and std TRE per patient and the mean and std of all patients.
+If the exhale landmarks .txt groundtruth files per patient are provided, to check the results coming from the transformation of the inhale landmarks.
+Running the following line of code will create a .csv file in `metrics/` computing the mean TRE and std TRE per patient and the mean and std of all patients between the transformed inhale landmarks and the groundtruth.
+.
 ```
 python utils/metrics.py --folder_experiment_landmarks -FOLDER_NAME_OUTPUT_TRANSFORMIX